oddjones/BP-coding-exercise-REACT-storybook/README.md

 The standalone UI can be viewed remotely at (https://pensive-euler-25c7bf.netlify.com/iframe.html?id=pages--default)

 The Storybook interface, showing all the individual components is available [HERE](https://pensive-euler-25c7bf.netlify.com/?path=/story/assignworkers--default).
 The full UI is the "Pages -> default" option with other options showing implementations of various components.

+**Please note:** at the time of writing - 11:40pm on Sunday night - some of these components are missing configuration options as detailed in item 2 of "How would I make it better" below - I may have changed this by the time you see it :-)

 ## Installation